 When it comes to sustainability, we don’t just talk the talk.
 Case in point: our own buildings.

 While SAGE headquarters has been our home since 2004, the market’s enthusiasm for SageGlass caused us to outgrow our 60,000-square-foot (5,600-square-meter) building.
-Our newly constructed 324,000-square-foot (30,100-square-meter) high-volume manufacturing facility just next door promises to be a game-changer in the green building market.
+Our 324,000-square-foot (30,100-square-meter) high-volume manufacturing facility that opened in 2012 promises to be a game-changer in the green building market.
 This timelapse shows the construction that took place from February through the end of November 2011.

 The new facility is the world’s largest and most advanced dynamic glass manufacturing plant (although our old building previously held this distinction), able to produce SageGlass in high volumes and in large commercial architectural sizes at an affordable cost.
 We invested in the world’s best available manufacturing technologies to produce a dynamic glass product of uncompromising quality and reliability.
 The plant houses the world’s largest thin-film coating system for glass production.